 Components of a Cash Flow Statement

 A cash flow statement is divided into 3 sections.
 Each head signifies the source from where a company can make money.
+A positive cash flow indicates cash inflows whereas a negative cash flow indicates cash outflows.

 Cash Flow from Operating Activities